choudharyvikram/choudharyvikram/README.md

 - 👋 Hi, I’m @choudharyvikram
 - 👀 I’m interested in many things.
-Python, Automating mundane tasks, Cloud, Tree plantation, Trekking, Sports,etc
+Python, Automating tasks, Cloud, Tree plantation, Trekking, Sports, etc
 - 🌱 I’m currently learning AWS(or atleast i'm trying)
-- 📫 How to reach me vikramc1000@gmail.com
+- 📫 How to reach me? -> vikramchoudhary@duck.com

 <!---
 choudharyvikram/choudharyvikram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.